Mitigating Traffic Remapping Attacks in Autonomous Multi-hop Wireless Networks: TRA Game Description

-An observation that necessitates subtler game-theoretic treatment is that, contrary to the intuition whereby it is beneficial to upgrade source traffic and to downgrade competing transit traffic, the TRA game is not a multiperson PD.
-Specifically, TRA does not dominate neutral behavior, as seen from the presence of \emph{lose} nodes in the above examples.
-Neither is TRA necessarily harmful to neutral nodes, as seen from the presence of \emph{don't mind} nodes.
-This is because of the complex interplay of MAC contention, EDCA prioritization, and intra-flow competition due to multi-hop forwarding in the presence of hidden nodes (packet transmissions from one node compete with those from up- and downstream nodes one or two hops away).
-Moreover, $A=\varnothing$ may, but need not be Pareto superior to $A=N$; in fact, for some traffic patterns, the reverse is true \cite{Konorski2017a}.
+Contrary to the intuition that it is always beneficial to upgrade source traffic and downgrade competing transit traffic, the TRA game is not an $|N|$-person PD.
+Specifically, due to the complexities of mechanisms determining MAWiN performance, the $TRA$ action does not dominate $honest$, nor is it necessarily harmful to honest nodes.
+Moreover, $A=\varnothing$ need not be Pareto superior to $A=N$; in fact, for some traffic patterns, the reverse is true \cite{Konorski2017a}.